How to Set Up Streaming Video Pause: Complete Guide

 The default break duration is 15 minutes—the science-backed optimal time for rest between episodes.
 You can adjust this if needed:

-- 10 minutes: Shorter break, suitable for younger children or shorter sessions
+- 10 minutes: Shorter break, good for daytime viewing

 - 15 minutes: Recommended default

-- 20 minutes: Extended break for longer viewing sessions
+- 20 minutes: Extended break for evening sessions when you need more friction

-We recommend starting with 15 minutes and adjusting based on your family’s experience.
+We recommend starting with 15 minutes and adjusting based on your experience.

 Platforms